TylerFarrior91/TylerFarrior91/README.md

 👀 I’m interested in learning more about TypeScript and JavaScript.

-🌱 I’m currently learning React.
+🌱 I’m currently learning Python and AWS.

 💞️ I’m looking to collaborate on ...